YouTube Revenue (2025): Latest Data and Growth Breakdown

 YouTube’s Contribution to Google’s Total Revenue

-While Google relies heavily on search ads (which contributed over 56% of its total revenue in 2023), YouTube provides a growing alternative stream that balances the company’s reliance on advertising.
+While Google relies heavily on search ads, YouTube provides a growing alternative stream that balances the company’s reliance on advertising.

-With $36.1 billion in advertising revenue in 2024, YouTube accounted for nearly 10% of Google’s total earnings of $352 billion.
+With $40.36 billion in advertising revenue in 2025, YouTube accounted for nearly 15% of Google’s total earnings.

 While this percentage might seem modest, it’s worth noting that YouTube is Google’s second-largest ad revenue source after its flagship search engine